 I. Books (authored)

-Grief: A Philosophical Guide.
-Princeton University Press, forthcoming 2021.
+Grief: A Philosophical Guide (Princeton University Press, 2022)

 Understanding Kant’s Ethics (Cambridge University Press, 2016)